 Special teacher: (K.S.A.
-72-3404(j)) "a person, employed by or under contract with a school district or a state institution to provide special education or related services, who is: (1) Qualified to provide special education or related services to exceptional children as determined pursuant to standards established by the state board; or (2) Qualified to assist in the provision of special education or related services to exceptional children as determined pursuant to standards established by the state board; or (2) pursuant to standards established by the state board".
+72-3404(j)) "a person, employed by or under contract with a school district or a state institution to provide special education or related services, who is: (1) Qualified to provide special education or related services to exceptional children as determined pursuant to standards established by the state board; or (2) Qualified to assist in the provision of special education or related services to exceptional children as determined pursuant to standards established by the state board".